tan-yong-sheng/wqd7007-big-data/setup_docs/big_data_project/deployment_via_gcloud_sdk/part3-analytics-layer.md

 Data Flow
 ---------

-1. Processed data from Dataproc is first loaded into the staging table
+1. Processed data from Dataproc is first loaded into the `staging.air_pollution_data` table
-2. Data is then merged into the fact table using the upsert operation, automated and orchestrated by Google Cloud Composer
+2. Data is then merged into the `fact.air_pollution_data` table using the upsert operation, automated and orchestrated by Google Cloud Composer
-3. The staging table is used as a temporary landing zone to ensure data quality before final loading to avoid data duplication during data insertion, as BigQuery doesn't enforce unique key validation
+3. The `staging.air_pollution_data` table is used as a temporary landing zone to hold PySpark-transformed data from Dataproc, enabling upserts into `fact.air_pollution_data` table via BigQuery's MERGE statement to prevent duplicate record insertion.